 Oh, and least I forget, I can, with Steve Martin's help, be a wild and crazy guy with a can of opened tuna fish behind each ear, and able to get down on all fours and play with the kids.

-Just look at my photo: it is taken today (Sept 11, 2014) by my iMac in my apartment in Santiago .
+Just look at my photo: it is taken November 2015, by my iMac in my apartment in Santiago .
 You decide.
 I certainly have more energy than most of my colleagues, clients, and students even to age 3!
 (I recently taught 3 to 5YO's and research methods of educating the very young including the Montessori approach.)

 I live a passionate, rational, romantic life and am seeking that person who is my equal to adventure with.